You hired a personal trainer -- congrats! But will you get the results you want? Here’s what a good trainer should do.

 Be Crystal Clear

 Your trainer should clearly explain and demonstrate exercises, says Ali Greenman, NASM-certified personal trainer.
-If you don’t follow what she’s saying, does she explain it differently?
-Does she take time to clearly answer your questions or throw big words at you and move on?
+If you don’t follow what they are saying, do they explain it differently?
+Do they take time to clearly answer your questions or throw big words at you and move on?

 Your trainer’s attention should always be on you.
-If you’re doing reps and she’s distracted by other people or her phone, it’s a red flag.
+If you’re doing reps and they are distracted by other people or their phone, it’s a red flag.
 “I hate when I see this,” Hickey says.
 “Any coach that texts, browses the web, or takes calls while working with you isn’t worth your time.”

 Other signs of distraction are being late, disorganized, unprepared, or unfocused.
 If your trainer isn’t 100% present, it may be best to move on.